AndrewYang2024/AndrewYang2024.github.io/_posts/2020-11-28-Whatever-It-Takes.md

 “I grant that everything I’ve said up to now sounds far removed from everyday life,“ Powell said.
 “And it would be, if not for the appendix on approximation theory.”

-“An anticipatory network as I have described, is still only an approximation of anticipatory networks in the real world, and the model-system duality is simply a convenient mathematical abstraction.
+“An anticipatory network as I have described is still only an approximation of anticipatory networks in the real world.
+The model-system duality that follows is but a convenient mathematical abstraction.
 But if certain conditions hold, this approximation becomes quite good and the duality has real implications.

-“For example, if we are able to gather enough people, make them tightly interconnected, and train them such that they respond as much to abstractions as they do to realities, then something interesting emerges.
+“For example, if we are able to gather enough people, make their thoughts and actions highly dependent on each other, and then train them such that they respond as much to abstractions as they do to realities, then something interesting emerges.
 When they can no longer distinguish between symbolic manipulations and physical facts, the distinction between causal behavior and acausal meta-behavior is erased.

-“In such a world the difference between prediction and action—between prophesy and future—is a meaningless one.”
+“In such a situation the difference between prediction and action—between prophesy and future—is a meaningless one.”

 Alex’s blood stirred.
 Everything was coming together now.